 What does a B12 shot do for you?
-B12 injections have long been a lifesaver for those with Pernicious Anemia and other types of B12 deficiencies.
-But, even though this site is dedicated to PA patients, an equal number of people with other conditions end up buying our injectable B12 as well.
+B12 injections have long been a lifesaver for those with pernicious anemia and other types of B12 deficiency.
+But, even though this site is dedicated to PA patients, an equal number of people with other conditions buy our injectable B12.
 Why?
 Let’s look at all the benefits of vitamin B12 shots.

 Why do these signs and symptoms occur?

 B12 Deficiency is often associated with cognitive decline.
 Dr. Christine C. Tangney of the Rush University Medical Center published a study in which elderly people with higher B12 levels scored better on memory and concentration tests than those with lower B12 levels.
 What’s interesting, their MRI scans showed the B12 deficient people had lower brain volume, meaning, their brains had shrunk.
 All in all, the study concludes:

 Vitamin B12 status may affect the brain through multiple mechanisms.Vitamin B12, cognition, and brain MRI measures

 Of course, correlation doesn’t necessarily mean causation.
 However, it has been known for many years that B12 affects cognitive function, and B12 shots have long been used as an effective treatment in battling dementia and other cognitive disorders.

 Now, there’s also your nerve system.
 Think of it as a huge, dense tangle of wires, each of them insulated by a protective layer called myelin.
 B12 helps synthesize and maintain this vital layer.
 Without enough myelin, neurons can’t conduct signals properly.